markeastman/katacoda-scenarios/experiments/artemis-scenario/step1.md

-We should go and get the latest version of Artemis but at the moment I do not know how do to this so I have included a version of the tar file in the root folder

-``ls -l``{{execute}}

 We need to get an artemis download but for now I do not have a way to detect the latest version and get that.
 You could change the following command to get the latest if you know which one it is.